newchuyalong/libgdx-learning/Extending-the-simple-game.md

 We will start with creating a Game object, which will be the entry point to our game.

-Lets show some code and walk through it:
+Let's show some code and walk through it:

 ```java
 package com.badlogic.drop;